solana-foundation/developer-content/content/guides/token-extensions/reallocate.md

 ---
 date: Dec 7, 2023
+seoTitle: "Token Extensions: Reallocate instruction"
 title: How to use the Reallocate instruction
 description:
-  "The Token Extensions program has account extensions that can be applied after initializing a token account.
-Unless you anticipate which extensions you will need in the future, this could be tricky as you'll need to allocate enough space for them on creation."
+  "The Token Extensions program has an account extension that can be applied after initializing a Token Account, enabling expanding support for more extensions after initial creation."
 keywords:
   - token 2022
   - token extensions